bsmith89/make-bml/make-lesson.md

 mv plotcounts.py wordcount.py scripts/
 ```

-Which means we also need to update our Makefile to reflect the change:
+We also need to update our Makefile to reflect the change:

 ```makefile
 %.dat: countwords.py books/%.txt